 pass

-statement simply does nothing and allows the code to continue running without any errors.
+The pass statement simply does nothing and allows the code to continue running without any errors.
 It is often used in situations where you want to indicate that a block of code will be implemented later.

 x = 10